 The risks it poses:

-The risks of distraction can vary depending on the type of work being done.
+The distraction risks can vary depending on the type of work being done.
 In healthcare, distraction can lead to medication errors, misdiagnosis, or other adverse events that can harm patients.
 In transportation, distraction can lead to accidents and injuries, while in manufacturing, distraction can lead to defective products and production delays.

 How to prevent this error: